Cinnamon Crumb Banana Bread

-Whenever I have brown bananas I get really excited that I can make banana bread.
-Then a few more days pass and I miss my chance.
-When bananas get too old they because almost syrupy and you can’t use them for anything.
+Whenever I have brown bananas I get really excited that I can make banana bread, sometimes if you wait too long you miss your change.
+This time I caught them just in time and I thought, yes banana bread.
+But how about a Banana Bread with Crumb Topping?
 I am one of those people that love brown spots on bananas and really don’t like when they are still a little green.
 The more brown a banana gets the sweeter it is!
 Brown bananas can mean so much more than bread though.
 You can unpeel them, freeze them, then throw then in a food processor and make banana ice cream.
 Or you can slice them up and throw them in a saucepan with brown sugar and butter… hello bananas foster!
-But banana bread is always delicious and I usually have all of the ingredients on hand.
-Oh and adding cinnamon crumb topping is kind of a no-brainer. 🙂
+But banana bread with crumb is always delicious and I usually have all of the ingredients on hand.
+Oh and adding cinnamon to the crumb topping is kind of a no-brainer. 🙂

 *** Looking for a healthier version of a cinnamon Banana Bread?
 I also have a Churro Banana Bread Skillet Cake that is grain free and refined sugar free!
 Both are DELICIOUS!